krumbunny/glazemixup.com/src/manual/background/chemistry.md

 ---
 ## A Quick Potter's Tour of Glaze Chemistry

-Pottery involves a lot of process and transformation, with lots of opportunity for magic to happen or things to go wrong.
+Pottery involves process and transformation, with lots of opportunity for magic to happen or things to go wrong.
 The biggest changes to a pot happen during firing, where high heat changes dry clay covered with powdered rock to ceramic encased in a thin layer of glass.